 - advising a global cosmetics and fragrance company in connection with its launch of the UK’s first Facebook chat bot e-store;

-- working alongside the business change function and data protection office of an international retailer in the FTSE 250 during a 12 month secondment, including advising on data protection governance structures, creation of data taxonomies, processing and system inventories, data subject access rights, marketing preference statements, re-permissioning, privacy notices, digital advertising practices and documentary compliance including production of policies, registers and PIAs, LIAs and other templated tools;
+- working alongside the business change function and data protection officer of an international retailer in the FTSE 250 during a 12 month secondment, including advising on all aspects of GDPR, ePrivacy and cyber security compliance including data protection governance structures, creation of data taxonomies, processing and system inventories, data subject access rights, marketing preference statements, re-permissioning, privacy notices, digital advertising practices and documentary compliance including production of policies, registers and DPIAs, LIAs and other templated tools;

 - advising on a broad range of legal compliance issues in relation to Pottermore, the digital home of the Harry Potter books, including compliance with e-commerce, service provision, consumer rights (including distance selling), accessibility, data protection and advertising and promotion rules and best practice;